-Budget Constraints: Public services, including local government, are experiencing ongoing financial challenges which means that Councils have to review and assess how their budgets are allocated, across a range of different services.
-This can impact on green spaces and there is an opportunity therefore to think more commercially about our parks as destinations, to help reduce the costs of operation, supported by external funding opportunities where possible.
+Budget Constraints: Public services, including local government, have experienced, and continue to experience, financial challenges as a result of financial austerity which has resulted in Stevenage Borough Council experiencing a reduction of £3.74 million of funding between 2010/11 - 2024/25.
+This means that Councils have had to review what services can be funded, and at what level, with the reduced resources available.
+This has impacted all services including green spaces, but there is an opportunity to think more commercially about our parks as destinations, to help reduce the costs of operation, supported by external funding opportunities where possible.

 Biosecurity: The health of our plants, and therefore our wider landscape, is increasingly under threat from pests and diseases.
 In order to preserve the landscape within our green spaces and streetscape it is essential that we implement precautions aimed at preventing the introduction and spread of harmful organisms.
-Measures might include activity to control the spread of non-native species in our woods and water ways, designing out a monoculture of tree species, and procurement of trees, shrubs and other plants from bio-secure nurseries within the UK.
+Measures might include activity to control the spread of non-native species in our woods and water ways, designing out a monoculture of tree species.

+and procurement of trees, shrubs and other plants from bio-secure nurseries within the UK.